Visit Acropolis Museum | Timings, Location, Nearby Attractions & More

 Find on Map

-• Acropolis Museum café: If you want a short break while touring the galleries, grab a quick snack and a hot coffee or a cold drink at the Acropolis Museum café.
+• Acropolis Museum cafe: If you want a short break while touring the galleries, grab a quick snack and a hot coffee or a cold drink at the Acropolis Museum cafe.

 • Dionysos Zonar’s: Renowned for its grilled meats and seafood dishes, Dionysos Zonar’s restaurant provides a picturesque dining experience in the heart of Athens.